Microsoft shuts down LinkedIn in China amid government pressure | DW | 14.10.2021

 Linkedin has justified the move by saying its localized platform in China, which was launched in 2014, must comply with Chinese laws.
 Human rights organizations have condemned the censorship.

-The platform will be replaced with a service called InJobs, which uses some of LinkedIn's networking features but does not allow users to post content or share articles.
+The platform will be replaced in China with a service called InJobs, which uses some of LinkedIn's networking features but does not allow users to post content or share articles.

 LinkedIn was the last major US social media site to still be operating in China, with the government having blocked popular platforms such as Facebook and Twitter.